New Homes Development 11.11 01

 According to Energy Performance Certificate (EPC) data, 229,700 new homes were completed in the 12 months to June 2024, suggesting that the annual supply of new homes continues to hover around 230,000 since the end of 2023.

-But there are two sets of data worth considering:
+For example, there are two sets of data that display this deterioration:

 Planning Application Approvals